getify/Functional-Light-JS/ch2.md

 score( 13 );			// 15
 ```

-**Warning:** For reasons that we'll cover more later in the text, this example of using closure to remember a state that changes (`val`) is probably something you'll want to avoid where possible.
+**Warning:** For reasons that we'll cover more later in the book, this example of using closure to remember a state that changes (`val`) is probably something you'll want to avoid where possible.

 If you have an operation that needs two inputs, one of which you know now but the other will be specified later, you can use closure to remember the first input: